tidyverse/duckplyr/index.md

 ```

 The following code aggregates the inflight delay by year and month for the first half of the year.
-We use a variant of the `nycflights13::flights` dataset that works around an incompatibility with duckplyr.
+We use a variant of the `nycflights13::flights` dataset, where the timezone has been set to UTC to work around a current limitation of duckplyr, see `vignette("limits.html")`.

 ``` r